 - How to configure your domain name to work with your web server.

-As well as looking for a reputable, responsive, and reliable web hosting service provider, make sure that your hosting solution also meets the following requirements:
+As well as searching for a reputable, responsive, and reliable web hosting service provider, make sure that your hosting solution also meets the following requirements:

 If you are not sure whether your server meets the above requirements, just contact the hosting solution provider and ask them.